simdjson/simdjson-java/README.md

 the [twitter.json](src/jmh/resources/twitter.json) dataset, and its goal was to measure the throughput (ops/s) of parsing and finding all unique users with a default profile.

-**Note that simdjson-java is still missing several features (mentioned in the introduction), so the following results may not reflect its real performance.**
+**Note that simdjson-java is still missing several features (see [GitHub Issues](https://github.com/simdjson/simdjson-java/issues)), so the following results may not reflect its real performance.**

 Environment:
 * CPU: Intel(R) Core(TM) i5-4590 CPU @ 3.30GHz